SHARE YOUR GIFTS WITH OUR PARISH COMMUNITY

-The primary mission of the council is to assist and advise the pastor in his leadership role of planning, organizing, initiating, promoting, coordinating, and reviewing the evangelization, worship, faith formation and service activities of the parish.
+The Parish Council’s primary mission is to assist and advise the pastor in his leadership role of planning, organizing, initiating, promoting, coordinating, and reviewing the evangelization, worship, faith formation and service activities of the parish.
 The twelve members of the Pastoral Council are called forth by the parish community and selected through a discernment process.
 The term of office of a council member is three years.
 One third of the council is opened for discernment each year.
 Pastoral Council meetings are held monthly (September-May).
-Recent actions by the council include the coordination of the new Parish communications plan and strategy that has significantly improved our website and our social media presence and the issuance of and response to the Parish Survey that has resulted in many positive changes in the Parish.
-Our current focus is the Good Steward Weekend.
-Our goal is to let Parishioners know about all the volunteer opportunities in the Parish, help the members of our community see the good that many selfless people perform, and to inform them on how much effort it takes to make a Parish successful.
+Past actions by the council include the coordination of the new Parish communications plan and strategy that has significantly improved our website and our social media presence and the issuance of and response to the Parish Survey that has resulted in many positive changes in the Parish.
+Our most recent effort was the coordination and running of the Good Steward Weekend whose goals were to inform Parishioners about all the volunteer opportunities in the Parish, help the members of our community see the good that many selfless people perform, and to help them to realize how much effort it takes to make a Parish successful.

 The Tithing committee meets bimonthly to distribute the income set aside for tithing from the parish revenues.
 The committee members evaluate and respond to requests for assistance.